 At Comfort Health, our experienced team use a combination of manual therapy techniques and specific, progressive exercise programmes to work towards your goals.

-Rehabilitation can be tailored to cater for any age or ability, see below for examples of people who may benefit from physiotherapy rehabilitation:
+Physiotherapy sessions can be tailored to cater for any age or ability, see below for examples of people who may benefit from seeing our excellent Bristol physiotherapists:

 – Young sports person following a knee injury